ptl-harsh/PixelPhrase/README.md

 4. **ImageCaptioningModel**:
    - Integrates CNN features, encoder, decoder
    - Implements custom training (`train_step`) and testing (`test_step`) loops for handling multiple captions per image

 ---

+# Attention Mechanisms

+This model leverages two key attention types within the Transformer blocks:

+## Multi-Head Self-Attention (in both encoder and decoder)

+- Allows each position in the input sequence (tokens or spatial features) to attend to all other positions.
+- Calculates attention weights by projecting inputs into queries, keys, and values, then computing scaled dot-product attention across multiple heads.
+- Heads learn diverse representation subspaces, enhancing model capacity.

+## Encoder–Decoder Cross-Attention (in decoder only)

+- Enables the decoder to focus on relevant parts of the image representation when generating each output token.
+- The decoder’s queries come from the previous layer’s output, while keys and values come from the encoder’s output.
+- Guides token generation using visual context.

+---